 Getting a UK Passport – If you are entitled to British citizenship, you can have a British passport.
 If you’re living in the UK but are not a British citizen, you will not have the right to a British passport.

 Getting a UK passport

-All children born after the 5 October 1998, need a passport.
+Getting a UK Passport – All children born after 5 October 1998, need a passport.
 If your child was born before that date and you added that child’s details to your passport, they can go on travelling with you until they’re 16.
 However, if the passport expires in the meantime or has to be amended – perhaps because you’ve changed your name – your children will have to apply for their own passports.

 The guidelines that come with the application form set out rules about the type of photograph you need on your passport and the documents you need to present when you apply in order to prove your identity.
 You can get an application form from the main post offices.

 Getting a UK Passport – You can get more information from the UK Passport Service (0870-521-0410).
 In certain circumstances, organisations in the UK need proof of your identity.
 A bank may ask for ID when you’re opening an account, and you can use a passport for that purpose.
 Many internal flight operators ask for photo ID, too, and if you don’t have a UK driving licence with a photograph, you should carry your passport.